pingcap/docs/tidb-cloud/naming-conventions-for-data-import.md

 # Naming Conventions for Data Import

-The Data Import feature in TiDB Cloud supports the following file formats: CSV, Parquet, Aurora Snapshot, and SQL.
-To make sure that data can be imported successfully, you need to prepare the following:
+You can import data into TiDB Cloud in the following file formats: CSV, Parquet, Aurora Snapshot, and SQL.
+To make sure that your data is imported successfully, you need to prepare the following two types of files:

-- Prepare the SQL file for creating the target database (optional) and the SQL file for creating the target table that conforms to the naming conventions.
-If the SQL file for creating the target table is not provided, you need to create the corresponding table manually in the target database in advance.
+- **Schema file**.
+Prepare the database schema file (optional) and the table schema file, both in SQL format (`.sql`).
+If the table schema file is not provided, you need to create the corresponding table manually in the target database in advance.
-- Prepare a data file that conforms to the naming conventions for importing data.
-If the data file name can not meet the requirements, it is recommended to use the file pattern to perform the import task.
-Otherwise, the import task can not scan the data files you want to import.
+- **Data file**.
+Prepare a data file that conforms to the naming conventions for importing data.
+If the data file name can not meet the requirements, it is recommended to use **File Pattern** to perform the import task.
+Otherwise, the import task cannot scan the data files you want to import.

 ## Naming conventions for schema files